python-rope/pylsp-rope/README.md

 - [ ] Generate module
 - [ ] Generate package

-Given an undefined symbol under cursor, generate an empty variable/function/class/module/package for that name.
+When CodeAction is triggered and the cursor is on an undefined Python variable, generate an empty variable/function/class/module/package for that name.

 ## Caveat